j-andrews7/Pipelines/CN_Analyses_Pipeline_New.md

   - This should be available on the CHPC cluster.
 - [Python3](https://www.python.org/downloads/)
   - Use an [anaconda environment](http://mgt2.chpc.wustl.edu/wiki119/index.php/Python#Anaconda_Python) if on the CHPC cluster (also useful for running various versions of python locally).
-    -Some of the scripts for plotting use NumPy, matplotlib, seaborn, and pandas.
+    -Some of the scripts use NumPy, matplotlib, seaborn, pybedtools, and pandas.
 I'm too lazy to post links, but just activating your virtualenv and using `pip install numpy`, etc should get these all installed very easily.
 - [bedtools](http://bedtools.readthedocs.org/en/latest/)
   - Also available on the CHPC cluster.
 - [Affymetrix Genotyping Console](http://www.affymetrix.com/estore/browse/level_seven_software_products_only.jsp?productId=131535#1_1)